|

 The project's Full Funding Grant Agreement with the federal government requires that the CTA complete the project by the end of 2009.

-The platforms at Diversey station, seen here looking north on March 30, 2008, are part way through their renovation with some features largely completed, while others are replaced by temporary fixtures.
-The pair of original peaked-roof canopies have been refurbished, including new roofing and lights.
-The platform lights and railings are largely temporary.
+The platforms at Diversey station, seen here looking north on August 23, 2008.
+The pair of original peaked-roof canopies, visible in the background, have been refurbished, including new roofing and lights.
+In the foreground are the platform extensions, featuring new lights, windbreaks, and railings.
 For a larger view, click here.
 (Photo by Graham Garfield) |

 |